zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 As system programmer, you can configure Zowe to use PassTickets for API services that are compatible to accept them to authenticate your service with the API Mediation Layer.

 ## Overview
-API clients can use either a Zowe JWT token or client certificate to access an API service even if the API service itself does not support the JWT token.
+API clients can use either a Zowe JWT token or client certificate to access an API service even if the API service itself does not support the JWT token or client certificate.
 The authentication token is available through the API Gateway [authentication endpoint](https://docs.zowe.org/stable/extend/extend-apiml/api-mediation-security#authentication-for-api-ml-services).

 When an API client provides a valid Zowe JWT token or client certificate to the API ML, the API Gateway then generates a valid PassTicket for any API service that supports PassTickets.